 So in 2014, after learning to code at a bootcamp and attending Chi Hack Nights, Afriyie decided to create mRelief, in partnership with Genevieve Nielsen, to make it easier for people to apply for food stamps.
 She still runs the company today as an executive director and chairs BYP100’s national board.

 Want to learn the programming skills that can help you improve your community?
-Fullstack Academy is one of Chicago’s top coding bootcamps.
+The UIC Coding Bootcamp is one of Chicago’s top coding bootcamps.
 We’ll teach you the skills you need to improve lives, build communities, and make a real difference with the tech you create.
 Learn more today.